dauwhe/html-first/README.md

 ## Rules

-1. A web publication must have an “index” resource containing a `nav` element.
+1. A web publication must have an “index” resource containing a `nav` element, unless there's only a single primary resource.
 2. The primary publication resources must be referenced in this `nav` element, in the default order.
+3. There may be other `nav` elements in the index document.
+This proposal only covers the first, in document order.
+The document author may decide not to display the first `nav`, if they wish to present a different
-3. These URLs must be available (in the CORS sense) to the origin of the index resource.
+4. These URLs must be available (in the CORS sense) to the origin of the index resource.
-4. The title of the index resource is the title of the web publication.
+5. The title of the index resource is the title of the web publication.
 If the title is absent, @dauwhe and @bigbluehat will come after you.
-5. The URL of the index resource is the URL of the web publication.
+6. The URL of the index resource is the URL of the web publication.
-6. Constituent resources should have a `rel=contents` link to the index resource.
+7. Constituent resources should have a `rel=contents` link to the index resource.
-7. Constituent resources should have `rel=prev` and `rel=next` links as appropriate.
+8. Constituent resources should have `rel=prev` and `rel=next` links as appropriate.
-8. The index resource must have an 📖 attribute on the `html` element, to identify it as a web publication.
+9. The index resource must have an 📖 attribute on the `html` element, to identify it as a web publication.
 The attribute may also be serialized as the text string `book`.

 ## Examples